Lingxi-HUANG/R_Notes/Notes/ggplot_visualization/README.md

 - [Draw a bar chart](#Draw-a-basic-bar-chart)

 # Introduction
-Ggplot is a powerful tool in R that is designed to visualize data as it allows flexibility for author to create varies graphs through add or minus elements/layers.
-However, such flexibility can sometimes cause complications and difficulties because users hardly memorize all codes and arguments for adding ggplot layers.
+Ggplot is a powerful tool in R that is designed to visualize data as it allows flexibility for author to create varies graphs through adding elements/layers.
+However, such flexibility can sometimes produce complications and difficulties because users hardly memorize all functions and arguments of the layer.
 This post is served as a note book that stores examples of varies ggplot and data visualization examples.
 The content will continue update...

 ```r